Robotics in Early Childhood Education – Coding Teaches the Literacy of the 21st Century

 Professor Dr. Marina Bers, from Tufts University states, “While developing technological fluency is important for understanding the world of bits and atoms around us, it is just as important to provide children with the vision that technology can also be used to make a better world.”
 (Bers, 2008)

 Coding is becoming as fundamental to work, education, and culture as literacy was in earlier centuries.
 Not every child needs to become a computer programmer, but coding gives children the tools to create and participate in a culture, society, and working world increasingly structured by computers.
-We don’t teach children to write because we want them all to be novelists or journalists; we teach them to write so they can express themselves.
+We don’t teach young children to write because we want them all to be novelists or journalists; we teach them to write so they can express themselves.
 In the same way, teaching children to code gives them fluency in a new set of tools for self-expression.
 Coding with robots shows children that they can create with technology.

 Learn the 6 Key Benefits of Using Robotics with Your Youngest Students!